 Same author, same date

 Works with the same author and date are distinguished with a lowercase letter after the publication year.
-This letter appears in the in-text citation and the reference entry.
+This letter appears in the APA in-text citation and the reference entry.
 Order works by that lowercase letter.

 Nothing precedes something